+That is about to change.
 In 2012, organisations were allowed to apply for gTLDs associated with particular interests or business sectors.
 1,930 applications were submitted to the Internet Corporation for Assigned Names and Numbers’ (ICANN) new gTLD program.
 These new top-level domain names may help organisations enhance branding, revenue, security and user interaction.
 Verisign has been selected to provide back-end registry services for 220 applications.

 New gTLDs will create a unique opportunity for fast-acting organisations to define and acquire their own online namespace.
 Verisign brings extensive expertise in domain name system (DNS) operation to help you manage and monetise your new gTLD.

-A New World of GTLDs
+A New World of gTLDs

 As ICANN processes applications for new gTLDS, hundreds of new extensions will be introduced.
 These extensions generally fall into the following categories: